49 School Rd

 Please arrive 30 minutes before your appointment to complete the registration and screening process.
 Please bring your Health Card to your appointment.

-If you are having a small bowel follow through exam, please arrive 2 hours before, in order to have the oral contrast
+If you are having an MRI to examine your small bowel, please arrive 2 hours before, in order to have the oral contrast.

 Plan on at least 1-1.5 hours for your MRI exam from check-in to checkout.
 If your doctor has ordered multiple exams, your appointment will take longer.